scikit-image/scikit-image/doc/source/core_developer.rst

 doubt, always refer back here.

-As a core team member, you gain the responsibility of shepherding other contributors' through the review process; here are some guidelines.
+As a core team member, you gain the responsibility of shepherding other contributors through the review process; here are some guidelines.

 All Contributors Are Treated The Same